AshwinSundar/ashwinsundar/blog/2023-things-i-liked.md

 **Logic Pro** - Technically started using it in late 2021 but really got more into it this year.
 Used to produce music for a group of friends that play together.
 Tons of keybindings.
 Interface can get confusing, but it's a powerful tool. <font color = "green">**9/10**</font>

 **regex101.com** - I am _alright_ at constructing regular expressions.
 I wish I was better.
-I ordered "Mastering Regular Expressions", but just couldn't get excited about reading 542 pages about regular expressions.
+I ordered "Mastering Regular Expressions", but just couldn't get excited about reading 542 pages on regular expressions.
 If regex101.com didn't exist, this might not have happened:

 <img title = "Returning Regex 101" alt = "Returning Regex 101" src = "/blog/assets/2023-things-i-liked/regex-return.png">
 <figcaption style = 'text-align: center;'>I'm sorry, Mr. Friedl.
 It's me, not you. <font color = "green">**9/10**</font></figcaption>